crosscompute/crosscompute-docs/docs/automation-framework/README.md

   command: { command to use to setup your script, relative to the setup folder }
 script:
   folder: { folder where your script should run }
-  # Specify either command or function
+  # Specify either command or path or function
   command: { command to use to run your script, relative to the script folder }
+  path: { path of your script, relative to the script folder }
   function: { function to use to run your script, specified using
               module.function syntax, relative to the script folder }
   schedule: { schedule to use to run your script, specified using extended